soarlab/FPTaylor/REFERENCE.md

 Possible values: `bb`, `z3`, and `nlopt`.

-Specifies the optimization backend of **FPTaylor**.
+Specifies the optimization backend of FPTaylor.

-- `bb` is the default optimization backend implemented in **FPTaylor**.
-It supports all **FPTaylor** operations and the improved rounding model.
+- `bb` is the default optimization backend implemented in FPTaylor.
+It supports all FPTaylor operations and the improved rounding model.
 OCaml compiler must be installed in order to use this optimization backend.
 - `z3` is the optimization backend based on [Z3 SMT solver](http://z3.codeplex.com).
 Z3 must be installed and its Python binding must work.
 This optimization backend does not support transcendental functions, exact optimization problems, and the improved rounding model.
 - `nlopt` is the optimization backend based on the [NLOpt optimization library](http://ab-initio.mit.edu/wiki/index.php/NLopt).
 This optimization backend may yield unsound results but it is fast and is a good choice for getting solid preliminary results.
 This optimization backend does not support the improved rounding model (will be corrected in future releases of FPTaylor).